Vodafone GigaCube 5G review

 The Vodafone GigaCube 5G has two main rivals, namely the Three 5G Hub and the EE Smart 5G Hub.

-That said, tests from RootMetrics and Opensignal suggest that Three and EE offer higher average and median 5G download speeds than Vodafone, so that’s worth considering.
+But while the devices are similar, tests from RootMetrics suggest that Three and EE offer higher median 5G download speeds than Vodafone, while Opensignal found that Three’s average speeds were higher too, so that’s worth considering – though now that Vodafone and Three are merging, you may be able to use the latter’s signal soon.
 As noted above though, the speeds you personally get will have as much to do with your location as your network.

 Beyond these, some networks offer hybrid devices that can work either as home broadband or mobile broadband.
 That is to say, they pump out a 5G signal and can be either battery powered (to take with you) or plugged into the mains (for longer term use in one spot).

-On EE for example you can get the EE 5G WiFi, a device that can also get up to 64 gadgets online at once but that has a 6,460mAh battery for use on the move.
+On EE for example you can get the EE 5G WiFi, a device that can get over 100 gadgets online at once but that has a 6,460mAh battery for use on the move.

 Plans

-At the time of writing, the Vodafone GigaCube 5G is available on a 24-month contract with unlimited data for £60 per month, plus £50 upfront, or with 200GB of monthly data for £40 per month plus £50 upfront, or 100GB of data for £30 per month plus £100 upfront.
+At the time of writing, the Vodafone GigaCube 5G is available on a 24-month contract with unlimited data for £35 per month, plus £15 upfront, or with 200GB of monthly data for £35 per month plus £45 upfront – prices which make no sense, since there would never be any reason to buy the 200GB model.
+So perhaps these prices will have been changed by the time you buy it.

-Alternatively you can get it on just a 30-day plan where you essentially buy it outright for £325, then pay the same monthly prices as above for unlimited data, 200GB, or 100GB.
+Alternatively you can get it on just a 30-day plan where you have to pay £150 upfront, then pay £60 a month for unlimited data or £40 a month for 200GB.

-The option of short or long-term contracts is good, but on a 24-month plan Vodafone is charging significantly more than Three for the same device.
+The option of short or long-term contracts is good, but Vodafone is charging significantly more than Three for similar hardware.

 Conclusion